 Intravenous fluids, oxygen, and sometimes drugs are given to help restore the blood pressure.

-In the United States, hospital emergency departments report more than 1 million cases of shock each year.
-People go into shock when their blood pressure becomes so low that the body’s cells do not receive enough blood and therefore do not receive enough oxygen.
+Many people who are in shock are brought to emergency departments every day.
+People go into shock when their blood pressure becomes so low Low Blood Pressure Low blood pressure is blood pressure low enough to cause symptoms such as dizziness and fainting.
+Very low blood pressure can cause damage to organs, a process called shock.
+Various drugs and... read more that the body’s cells do not receive enough blood and therefore do not receive enough oxygen.
 As a result, cells in numerous organs, including the brain, kidneys, liver, and heart, stop functioning normally.
 If blood flow (perfusion) to these cells is not quickly restored, they become irreversibly damaged and die.
 If enough cells are damaged or dead, the organ they are in may fail and the person may die.

-The failure of two or more organs is called multiple organ dysfunction syndrome (MODS), and this diagnosis carries a significant chance of death.
+Multiple organ dysfunction syndrome (MODS) is the failure of two or more organs.
+This diagnosis carries a significant chance of death.
 People in shock require immediate emergency treatment and are usually cared for in the hospital intensive care unit.

 Although low blood pressure is generally the cause of shock, blood pressure may not be low in the early stages of shock.
 Also, blood pressure can be low in people who do not have shock.

 The medical disorder of shock has nothing to do with the “shock” that people feel from a sudden emotional stress.

 Shock has several causes: